luke-feng/advancedTM_Red/readme.md

 python WikiExtractor_01.py -o [output file path] -l input python write_to_one_file.py

-part 3: deal with wikidata dumps
+part 3: Deal with wikidata dumps
 ===

 #### 6 Geting all entity_ID, name and description from wikidata dump